Of Lottery Tickets And College Degrees: Financial Advisors' Daily Digest

 From things I’ve read in the past, the folks who lose just a couple of hundred bucks a year on the lottery are the lucky ones.
 Of those who win big jackpots, most end up bankrupt just a few years later.
 They just can’t handle all that unearned money.

-But the conjunction of a student loan refi site and a lottery study got me thinking.
+But the conjunction of a student loan refinancing site and a lottery study got me thinking.
 There are lots of ways to lose big money fast.
 Unfortunately, a college education is increasingly one of those ways.
 I’m sure LendEDU chose to do this study to contrast throwing money away on lottery tickets and investing in one’s human capital – something I strongly believe in myself.
 Historically, that was the case.

 But the higher education math is getting harder to resolve because, let’s face it, the inputs today are far less favorable.
 First, colleges charge more than ever for their degrees, which reduces ROI.
 Second, the labor market has been less rewarding for some time.